AndreaMariani-AM/Docker/example_workflow.md

 docker build -t name_of_the_image .
 ```

-`-t` id the --tag flag and it's the name of the docker image i'm building. `.` means ofc here.
+`-t` is the --tag flag and it's the name of the docker image i'm building. `.` means ofc this directory.

 ## Sending the image to Docker Hub